Vinayak-Arora/Premier-League-2017-18-points/README.md

 Overlapping line charts for each time. <br>
 A slider input to change to different match day frames. <br>
 Selectize input to select or deselect teams' data to be visualised. <br>
-A "Match Information" section to show the following data for the point (match) clicked on - <br>
+A "Match Information" section to show the following data for the point (match) clicked on - <br> <br>
 Div = League Division <br>
 Date = Match Date (dd/mm/yy) <br>
 HomeTeam = Home Team <br>